orta/robb.is/_posts/2014-04-15-polychromatic.md

   <img src='/img/polychromatic.png' alt='Polychromatic in action!' />
 </div>

-Xcode plugins are all the rage right now, and [Polychromatic] by [Kolin Krewinkel][kolin] is a nifty one: it assigns unique colors to properties, ivars, and local variables, making connections between statements more obvious.
+Xcode plugins are all the rage right now and [Polychromatic] by [Kolin Krewinkel][kolin] is a nifty one: it assigns unique colors to properties, ivars, and local variables, making connections between statements more obvious.